irfanbozkurt/shamirs-secret-sharing/README.md

-# Shamir Aleo

-Shamir Secret Sharing implemented in Leo language.
+# Shamir's Secret Sharing

+Shamiroquai allows users to generate Leo code that splits a given secret into <b>k</b> pieces, which recover the original secret when all put back together.

+- <b>k</b> is the number of evaluations required to reconstruct the secret.
+- <b>n</b> is the number of evaluations you want.
+Again, <b>k</b> of them will suffice for recovery.

+# Considerations

+1. Leo does not support variable-sized arrays.
+To achieve fine-grained functionality, we present TypeScript code that generates SSS as Leo code.
+2. We generate code

 ## Codegen

-To generate Leo code that generates <b>n</b> field elements off of your secret, and recovers the original secret from <b>k</b> of those field elements.

 ```sh
 bun gen -- <n> <k>